Post

 \[2y_1^\prime = -ae^{-ax/2} = -ay_1\]

-the first term in parentheses is also 0.
-Therefore, only $u^{\prime\prime}y_1 = 0$ remains, which gives us $u^{\prime\prime}=0$.
-Integrating twice, we get $u = c_1x + c_2$, and since the constants $c_1$ and $c_2$ can be any values, we can simply choose $c_1=1$ and $c_2=0$ to get $u=x$.
-Then $y_2 = uy_1 = xy_1$, and since $y_1$ and $y_2$ are linearly independent, they form a basis.
-Therefore, when the characteristic equation ($\ref{eqn:characteristic_eqn}$) has a double root, the basis for solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$) on any interval is:
+the expression in the first parenthesis is also $0$.
+Thus, only $u^{\prime\prime}y_1 = 0$ remains, which implies $u^{\prime\prime}=0$.
+Integrating twice gives $u = c_1x + c_2$.
+Since the integration constants $c_1$ and $c_2$ can be any value, we can simply choose $c_1=1$ and $c_2=0$ to set $u=x$.
+Then we have $y_2 = uy_1 = xy_1$.
+Since $y_1$ and $y_2$ are linearly independent, they form a basis.
+Therefore, when the characteristic equation ($\ref{eqn:characteristic_eqn}$) has a double root, a basis of solutions for equation ($\ref{eqn:ode_with_constant_coefficients}$) on any interval is

 \[e^{-ax/2}, \quad xe^{-ax/2}\]